This article was produced and published by Dora Hoong from Global Initiatives. Lead Editor: Racia Yoong.

 For some time, we’ve known that our constant demand for food, land space and other products drives deforestation, creating an uninhabitable planet for the animal kingdom.

 In the case with Malaysia, those monkeys are forced to leave their natural habitat and seek shelter elsewhere, coming in contact with farmers and hence, spreading the disease on to humans.

 The effect of the virus on the environment gives us a preview of how the climate crisis could be alleviated should we demand less.
 The drastic drop in air pollution is attributed to a huge decrease in transport-related pollution that came with travel bans and lockdowns.

 This is proof of how our consumption habits can have a very real effect on our battle against climate change.

-Of course, this is not to say that we should be traveling less once the pandemic blows over.
+Of course, this is not to say that travelling bans should continue even after the pandemic blows over.
 Rather, we should re-evaluate the way we choose to consume and move around, like switching to public transport instead of driving to control the number of cars on the road.

 Drop in nitrogen dioxide emissions over China from Dec 2019 to Mar 2020.
 (European Space Agency)